Chapter 1: The Solid State Class 12 Chemistry NCERT Solutions

 Q1.16.
 Compound formed by M and N (M occupies 1/3 tetrahedral voids in ccp):

-Ratio M:N = 2:3
+Answer: Ratio M:N = 2:3 Formula = M₂N₃

 Q1.17.
 Lattice with highest packing efficiency:

-Ans: Hexagonal close-packed (hcp) = 74%
+Answer: Hexagonal close-packed (hcp) = 74%

 Q1.18.
 Identify the unit cell from density and edge length data:

-Ans: The unit cell is face-centered cubic (fcc) or cubic close-packed (ccp).
+Answer: Face-centered cubic (fcc) or cubic close-packed (ccp).

 Q1.19.
 What defect arises when a solid is heated?

-Ans: Vacancy defect, which decreases the density of the solid.
+Answer: Vacancy defect, which decreases the density of the solid.

 Q1.20.
 Stoichiometric defects in (i) ZnS (ii) AgBr:

-(ii) Both Frenkel and Schottky defects
+Answer: (i) ZnS: Frenkel defect (ii) AgBr: Both Frenkel and Schottky defects

 Q1.21.
-How vacancies form when doping with a higher-valent cation:
+How vacancies form when doping with a higher-valent cation?

-Ans: To maintain electrical neutrality, two lower-valent cations are replaced by one higher-valent cation, creating cation vacancies.
+Answer: To maintain electrical neutrality, two lower-valent cations are replaced by one higher-valent cation, creating cation vacancies.

 Q1.22.
 Why do anionic vacancies cause color in some solids?